-Are the new additions a positive addon to the RPS experience? (this Appreciation question is almost always needed)
+Are the new elements positive additions to the RPS experience?
+(This Appreciation question is almost always needed.)

-Based on the questions we need answered we’ll go for a Usability Test.
-Also, in order to understand if our interactions are more intuitive, we’ll run the same test on Rock Paper Scissors Lizard Spock (RPSLS).
+Based on the questions we need answered, we’ll go for a usability test.
+Also, in order to understand if our interactions are more intuitive, we’ll run the same test on Rock, Paper, Scissors, Lizard, Spock (RPSLS).

-Test Type: Usability study with 5 players
+Test Type: Usability study with five players

-Participants: External Playtesters aged 18-34 who have played RPS
+Participants: External playtesters aged 18–34 who have played RPS

-Gathering Data: Observation and Surveys
+Gathering Data: Observation and surveys

-RPSDP Test Flow
+RPSDP Test Flow.
 Our playtest manager will observe five individual participants while also acting as their competitor.
 Usually you wouldn’t want to include the playtest manager in the test itself.
-But ensuring we only have one participant at a time also ensures the outcome isn’t swayed by a loud personality who speaks for both participants.
+But ensuring we only have one test participant at a time also ensures the outcome isn’t swayed by a loud personality who speaks for multiple participants.
 To mitigate any issues with the playtest manager being the competitor, the playtest manager will throw the same consecutive hand gestures against all participants.

-The playtest manager will explain the rules of Rock Paper Scissors Dynamite Poop by showing each option and explaining what it beats.
-Afterwards, the two will play 10 matches of RPSDP.
-The participant will be expected to play and determine who they believe won each match.
+The playtest manager will explain the rules of Rock, Paper, Scissors, Dynamite, Poop by showing each option and explaining what it beats.
+Afterward, the manager and the playtester will play ten matches of RPSDP.
+The participant will be expected to play and explain who they believe won each match.
 The playtest manager will not guide the players in any way or answer questions about the game’s mechanics or interactions.
 The manager will observe and record all options thrown along with the option determined to be the winner.

-After all ten matches are complete, the manager will ask the following and take notes:
+After all ten matches are complete, the manager will ask the following and take notes on the answers: